CSB5/OPERA-MS/README.md

 - **--long-read-mapper** : software used for long-read mapping i.e. blasr (default) or minimap2

+- **--short-read-assembler** : software used for short read assembly i.e. megahit (default) or spades

 - **--kmer-size** : kmer value (default=60) used to assemble contigs

 - **--contig-len-thr** : contig length threshold (default=500) for clustering; contigs smaller than contig-len-thr will be filtered out